 Before commencement of mining operations, a permit must be obtained from the Department.
 A permit is issued when the mine operator submits an acceptable application and posts adequate bond to cover the reclamation of the site.
 As of May 2023, there is $119,220,670 in reclamation bonds posted with the Department to ensure site restoration of non-coal permits.
 The mining operator’s permit application includes legal and financial compliance information, the safeguard of environmental resources, an operation plan and a reclamation plan.
 Along with these plans, the applications include accurate detailed maps depicting the location and direction of mining and post mine land use.
 If explosives are to be utilized during the mining, then a Blasting Plan is included in the permit application.

-In 2017, there were 52 Non-Coal mining permits issued and 66 revisions.
-These numbers are an increase from the previous year.
-In 2003, authorization was given through legislation to allow for non- coal permits to be transferred to other operators.
+In 2022, there were 40 Non-Coal mining permits issued and 19 revisions.
+This is an increase over the previous year.
+In 2003, authorization was given through legislation to allow for non-coal permits to be transferred to other operators.
 Transfer applications are submitted to the Department with a posted reclamation bond and include public participation.
-In 2017, 8 permits were approved for transfer.
-This is a slight decline from 2016 figures.
-In 2008, the statute which allowed for tonnage exemptions was amended to require a limited use permit be obtained.
-With a maximum disturbance area of 2 acres and a posted reclamation bond, a limited use permit is a one-time non- renewable permit valid for one (1) year from issuance.
-In 2017, 49 limited use permits were issued.
-This is a slight increase from 2016.
-In 2017, 564 annual permit reviews were conducted on non-coal mining permits.
-586 total reviews were conducted in 2016; and 567 in 2015.
-Please refer to the previous chart for recent issuance history.
+In 2022, 8 permits were approved for transfer.
+This is a slight decline from 2021 figures.
+In 2008, the statute, which allowed for tonnage exemptions was amended to require a limited use permit to be obtained.
+With a maximum disturbance area of 2 acres and a posted reclamation bond, a limited use permit is a one-time non-renewable permit valid for one (1) year from issuance.
+In 2022, 34 limited use permits were issued.
+This is a slight decrease from 2021.
+Annual permit reviews are conducted on all long-term, active mining permits.

 NON-COAL MINING RECLAMATION BOND RELEASES